Include it when

 | Commercial hosted assistants | Public docs and APIs; core service is proprietary. | Local/editor surfaces backed by hosted models and product services. | Extensions, APIs, SDKs, editor integrations, MCP support. | Product permissions, org policy, account and billing controls. | Hosted context/indexing, conversation history, product memory. | Host, runtime, model service, governance surface. | Commercial-docs-only unless client code is public. |

-These tools wrap models, context gathering, file editing, shell execution, MCP, permissions, and project memory into a terminal, desktop, or local developer experience.
+These tools pull model access, context gathering, file editing, shell execution, MCP, permissions, and project memory into one terminal, editor, desktop, or other developer surface.

 | Tool | What it is | Notable strengths | Stack fit | License / openness |